bwarren2/datadrivendota/README.rst

 ## Charts refactor
 The existing model of chart construction is really shitty and should be replaced with REST+D3 wrappers.

 ## Animations import
 Importing cast and attack animations is currently a manual hit to a foreign service, combined with some regexing to reformat.
 This is annoying, but is only necessary on patch update.

+## Error Propagation in Tasks
+Because so many processes involve chaining through an API call, there is lots of sensitivity to the API call working.
+Unfortunately, it sometimes does not, and we don't propagate errors well.
+In order to avoid api calls going into a long retry loop, eventually failing, and killing the chain they were a part of, we need a convention for how errors propagate and are handled.

 ### Current workaround